20 May 2023

 What is good design?

-A well designed thing is simple, it is maintainable, and it has quality.
+A well designed thing is simple, it is maintainable, and it is quality.

 Everything should be made as simple as possible, but no simpler.